FabianoEger/tago-documentation/_build/html/_sources/getstarted.txt

 Step 2.
 Build a dashboard
 --------------------------
-You can build great dashboards to visualize data, interact with your devices and share them with others.
+You can build great :ref:`ref_dashboard_dashboard` to visualize data, interact with your devices and share with others.
 You can pick the widgets that best fit your needs.

-Click on '+ New Dashboard' on the left side bar, type the name of your dash board, and click on 'Create'.
+Click on '+ New Dashboard' on the left side bar, type the name of your dashboard, and click on 'Create'.

 .. image:: _static/getstarted/newdash.png
 	:height: 360